 Like other metro area farmers markets for the 2020 season, the Tosa Farmers Market is making changes to the layout and experience while introducing many new safety precautions to help prevent the spread of COVID-19.
 These guidelines follow instructions provided by the Wisconsin Department of Health Services and the City of Wauwatosa.
 We will present a stripped-down, streamlined version of the market to start the season -- more so an equivalent to a simple grocery store.
 While it may not be the Tosa Farmers Market you know and love, it's the one we need right now.
 Please continue to visit this website for updates as well as our Facebook and Instagram accounts for up-to-date information.

-At this time, we are canceling all special market programs: music, once-a-month Makers Markets, community group and sponsor booths, education events, yoga and the PoP (Power of Produce) program.
+At this time, we are canceling many special market programs: music, community group and sponsor booths, education events, and the PoP (Power of Produce) program.
 Yoga and the monthly Makers Market are back.
 Please note that Quest/EBT tokens will continue to be accepted at numerous booths and sanitized after every market.

 Please send 1 healthy adult shopper per household.
 Do not bring kids if you have childcare available.
 (The kids POP program is currently on hold.)

 Please be prepared to wait in line.
 We'll have one designated entrance/exit to the market and a maximum number of shoppers at a time.
 The line will form next to the Little Red Store.